Kakegawa Castle

 Nearest station: Kakegawa Station (JR Tokaido Main Line / Tokaido Shinkansen)

-Walk from station: 12 minutes
+Walk from station: 12 min walk

 Parking: Paid parking available near the castle.
 Walking from the shinkansen station is recommended.